projectcalico/calico/master/getting-started/kubernetes/installation/migration-from-flannel.md

 ---
-title: Migrating a cluster from flannel to Calico
+title: Migrate a cluster from flannel to Calico
 ---

 # About